rcooper102/eval-matrix/README.md

 ### CLI

 - All functionality is avaible through a route level static `Controller` singleton object on the console command line
 - I'm too lazy to document it all, look at the class if you want to learn about all the functions.
+Here are a few helpful ones:

 Simulate completed test in console